 "We'd rather not be going into these places to be honest with you, but that's how it fell with the ACC/Big Ten Challenge," Smith said.
 "It is compressing a lot of games in a short period of time.
 Unfortunately we have that issue with our academic calendar--so that's why were like that.
 We play one game in about 11 days.
-I don't think anybody else has that long a break in the country, so its a real challenge for us in the scheduling, so that's why you see us with so many games in such a short period of time."
+I don't think anybody else has that long a break in the country, so its a real challenge for us in the scheduling, so that's why you see us with so many games in such a short

 On Sunday, Nov.
 18, the Gophers take on the University of

 Richmond at Williams Arena at 6 p.m.
 The Spiders are 3-0 so far this year.
 Gophersports.com basketball beat writer Jeff Fett Spoke with Spiders Assistant Head Coach Kevin McGeehan to

 learn more about Richmond and what his concerns are about playing the Gophers.